anovos/anovos-docs/docs/anovos-modules-overview/feature_recommender/index.md

 Our solution consists of 3 main steps:

-- Using the pretrained model, convert texual data into tensors (Text Embedding Technique)
+- Using the pretrained model, convert textual data into tensors (Text Embedding Technique)
-- Compute similarity scores of each input attribute name & description across both corpuses (Anovos Feature Corpus & User Data Dictionary)
+- Compute similarity scores of each input attribute name & description across both corpora (Anovos Feature Corpus & User Data Dictionary Corpus)
 - Sort the results and get the matches for each input feature based on their scores

 See below for the solution workflow of FER for further understanding of our solution.